romandres/PSStreamLogger/README.md

 Download the latest module version and store it into a PowerShell module directory on the system you'll use it so you'll be able to import it.

+### Which version to use?

+* Standard (recommended version)
+The standard version of this module is based on .NET Standard and will work on both PowerShell 7.x and Windows Powershell 5.1.
+* Full
+The full version of this module is based on .NET Framework 4.8 and will only work on Windows PowerShell 5.1.
+Only use this version if you need to log to the Windows EventLog using Windows PowerShell.
+Every other case works well with the standard version.

 ## Usage

 Configure the log module and invoke a script inside a wrapper script.